MatthewK78/Rose/README.md

 **Rose** asks a simple question: *how much can you accomplish with just the gradient you have right now?*

+The answer is Rose's central mechanism: **instantaneous per-slice range normalization**.
+Instead of maintaining historical moment buffers, Rose estimates scale directly from the current gradient by measuring the dynamic range of each output slice.

 At each step, Rose normalizes every gradient tensor by a **per-slice range** yielding one adaptive scale factor per output unit.
 An optional **coefficient-of-variation trust gate** blends per-slice ranges with their global mean when the ranges are noisy, and optional **gradient centralization** removes shared directional bias before scaling.

 ## 📦 Installation